School nursing is a profession of scientific process,

 Health History Form: This needs to be filled out on every student every school year so that the health office is up to date and is knowledgeable about any and all accidents resulting in injury or illness over the summer months.

-Health History: Form To Be Filled Out By Parent/ Guardian
+Health History: Form To Be Filled Out By Parent/Caregiver

 Dental Certificates: New York State requires a dental health certificate for new entrants into the school district, and for those entering grades 2, 4, 7 and 10.
 The certificate is enclosed for those that fit the stated criteria.